marko-js/marko/ROADMAP.md

     }

     onRender(out) {
         // Called for every render.
-This widget
+This component
         // may or may not be mounted.
         // During render we have access to the `out`. console.log('The template is about to be rendered!');